Keoffor/geoip-nginx/README.md

 ## Database Updates

-After reading MaxMind's dev docs on the [GeoIP Update](https://dev.maxmind.com/geoip/updating-databases) program, Jim downloaded a copy of his `GeoIp.conf` file an saved it to on the server.
-Here are the contents of the auto-generated `GeoIp.conf`:
+After reading MaxMind's dev docs on the [GeoIP Update](https://dev.maxmind.com/geoip/updating-databases) program, Jim downloaded a copy of his pre-filled `GeoIp.conf` file and saved it to on the server.
+Below are the contents of the pre-filled `GeoIp.conf` (license key and account ID have been obfuscated):

 ```
 # GeoIP.conf file for `geoipupdate` program, for versions >= 3.1.1.